-Trustee Scholarship- Arkansas Governor's Distinguished Scholars: Scholarships up to full cost of tuition, room, board, and fees (excluding extra room charges for Anthony or Maddox residence halls) are available to recipients of Arkansas' Governor's Scholarship.
-Recipients must maintain and a grade point average of 3.250 eligibility for the Governor's program in order to continue eligibility under the Trustee Scholarship.
+Trustee Scholarship- Arkansas Govenor's Distinguished Scholars: Scholarships up to full cost of tuition, room, board, and fees (excluding extra room charges for East and West residential villages) are available to recipients of Arkansas' Governor's Scholarship.
+Recipients must maintain a grade point average of 3.250 eligibility for the Governor's program in order to continue eligibility under the Trustee Scholarship.